ActionProjects/Actions/README.md

 - ### Hijacked System - the "Electoral College" & are "Parties Special Interest" (coming)

+- when I hung out in a 'smart college town' the Electoral College was something to get rid of...

-- How to do it right.
+- ***How to do it right.***

 ## [Who am I?](actions/README.md#experience "some things I've done recently")

 ### from this, Constitutionally strong, area [State of Jefferson](https://en.wikipedia.org/wiki/Jefferson_%28proposed_Pacific_state%29#Counties_intending_to_leave_California) to the S.F.
 Bay Area

-- [Citizen Arrest of County Supervisors <5min](https://krcrtv.com/news/local/all-five-shasta-county-supervisors-placed-under-citizens-arrest-at-board-meeting) (if he spoke like we do in C.E.D.A. (check the link in the *Who am I?*) he would've made it through his delivery{; also, it's not a speaker anymore; it's an, attempted, arrest}.
-Did the Enforcing Officers Fail their Duty?)
+- [Citizen Arrest of County Supervisors <5min](https://krcrtv.com/news/local/all-five-shasta-county-supervisors-placed-under-citizens-arrest-at-board-meeting "if he spoke like we do in C.E.D.A. (check the link in the *Who am I?*) he would've made it through his delivery{{; also, it's not a speaker anymore; it's an, attempted, arrest}.
+Did the Enforcing Officers Fail their Duty?}")
 - [Armed for Revolt](https://www.sacbee.com/news/california/article246652603.html)
 - [state of Jefferson](https://www.ijpr.org/state-of-jefferson)

+- on, social, bias & reward systems

 ## [Assist](actions\pages\NEEDS.md "help hack the Electoral College")